rafaelingaramo/schoolregistration/README.md

 - A student can register to 5 course maximum

 Provide the following REST API:
-- Create students CRUD :ok
+- Create students CRUD
-- Create courses CRUD :ok
+- Create courses CRUD
 - Create API for students to register to courses
 - Create abilities for user to view all relationships between students and courses
 + Filter all students with a specific course